FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-slider.md

         description: Add <a href="https://pictogrammers.com/library/mdi/">mdi icon</a> before and after the slider.
 For example, "minus".
 There is no need to include the "mdi-" prefix, just the name of the icon.
         dynamic: true
     Output: Defines when a msg is emitted, either as the slider is moved, or as the slider is released.
+controls:
+    enabled:
+        example: true | false
+        description: Allow control over whether or not the button is clickable.
 dynamic:
     Label:
         payload: msg.ui_update.class